rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W8.md

 let id = compose inc dec
 ```

-But how do we implement such functons in an interpreter or in a compiled language?
+But how do we implement such functions in an interpreter or in a compiled language?

 ### 11.5.1 Compiling First-class Functions

 To implement first-class functions on a processor, there are 2 main problems:

-- We must implemen substitution of free varaibles
+- We must implement substitution of free variables
 - We must separate "code" from "data"

 We can do those things by:

 - _Reify the substitution:_ Move the substitution from the meta language to the object language by making the data structure and lookup operation explicit
-- _Closure conversion:_ Eliminates free varaibles by packaging up the needed environment in the data structure
+- _Closure conversion:_ Eliminates free variables by packaging up the needed environment in the data structure
 - _Hoisting:_ Separates code from data, pulling closed code to the top level

 #### Closure Creation